 ENDTRY.

-The comment is also added as attachment to the workitem.
-Just check the table subcontainer_all_objects, which is also returned by the previous function module, for attribute _ATTACH_COMMENT_OBJECTS (or _ATTACH_OBJECT or DECISION_NOTE).
+The comment is also added as SOFM-Object (SAP-Office-Document) to the Workitem.
+Just check the table subcontainer_all_objects, which is also returned by the previous function module, for attribute _ATTACH_COMMENT_OBJECTS (or _ATTACH_OBJECTS or DECISION_NOTE or _DECISION_COMMENT).
 With function module SO_DOCUMENT_READ_API1 you can then get the actual comment.

 " Read the _ATTACH_COMMENT_OBJECTS element